Waterfall Chart in Power BI

 Converting Column to Waterfall Chart in Power BI 3

-Next, we added the Data Labels so that you can see the increased or decreased profit amount.
+Next, we added the Data Labels to see the increased or decreased profit amount.
 Under the sentiment colors, you can change these bar colors as well.

 Waterfall Chart in Power BI 4

-Create a Waterfall Chart in Power BI Approach 2
+Create a Waterfall Chart in Power BI using Visualization

 First, click on the Waterfall Chart under the Visualization section.
 It automatically creates it with dummy data, as shown in the screenshot below.